stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 Both mismatches are defined using a fixed admissible reference class:

-* Reference profiles are chosen once for a given encoding and do not depend on the specific state `m` that is evaluated.
+* reference profiles are chosen once for a given encoding and do not depend on the specific state `m` that is evaluated,
-* The reference class respects basic symmetries and physical constraints such as gauge invariance and locality.
+* the reference class respects basic symmetries and physical constraints such as gauge invariance and locality.

 ### 3.4 Combined Yang Mills mismatch